 HOW TO INTRODUCE YOUR NEW FOSTER INTO YOUR HOUSEHOLD

 Change can be scary, especially for older cats.
-The most important part of Fostering To Adopt is making sure that you properly introduce your new cat into your household, this will make for the simplest transition and allow your new foster to bond more quickly with both you and your current pets.
+The most important part of Fostering To Adopt is making sure that you properly introduce your new cat/kitten into your household.
+This will make for the simplest transition and allow your new foster to bond more quickly with both you and your current pets.
 When your new FTA kitty arrives, make sure that you have a separate room prepared for them.
 It is crucial that they have a space on their own where they can feel safe.
 Don’t be surprised if for the first few days they hide or seem scared, this is perfectly normal.
 Give them time to adjust, spend time in the room with them even if they’re hiding and make sure that they have access to plenty of food and water.
 As they grow more comfortable, spend as much time as you can playing with them, snuggling them, and allowing them to bond with you.

 During that week, make an effort to exchange scents between your new foster and your current pets.
 Swap their blankets at some point, be sure to allow the others to sniff your hand after petting your foster, so that they become familiar with the new scent.
 When everyone is ready, open the door and allow your foster to venture out and meet your current pets.
 Don’t be alarmed if there’s some initial hissing, that’s normal.
-If there’s any aggression between one of your current pets and your foster, simply separate them and give your foster some more time in their room before re-introducing.
+If there’s any aggression between one of your current pets and your foster, simply separate them and give your foster some more time in their room before reintroducing.

 The amount of time you need to wait for a successful introduction varies with each pet – your current pets and new foster may be comfortable in less time than that, or they may need a little more time than a week.
 Give them as long as they need!